tusharkalal20/Personal-Finance-Analysis/README.md

 **3. Savings & Investments:**
    - A total of 70K in Savings & Investments makes about a meagre 8% of the Total Income across a period of 5 years.
 This is a very small figure that needs to be drastically increased.
 A small contribution to Savings & Investments could primarily be because of 2 reasons:
-      - Failure to allocating funds to investments
+      - Failure to allocate funds to investments
       - Lack of available money to save and invest

 It is evident from our analysis that the reason why investments were not made is because of high expenses(71% of the total money earned) in turn leading to a lack of available money dispensable to invest.
 To further investigate, there is merit in comparing my expenditure made on necessary things v/s leisure things that could potentially have been avoided.

+It is discovered that 49% of the expenses were necessary expenses and could not have been avoided.
+On the contrary, there is a considerable amount of expenses that could have either been decreased (less expenses on wedding) or avoided altogether (frequently dining out)